 How to handle incoming tickets

 Every customer interaction is important, therefore every interaction is resulting in a new ticket on your Gorgias Helpdesk.

 If a customer writes an email, or contact you via chat, or comments on one of your Facebook posts - all those actions will create a ticket in the Gorgias platform so that you can respond to your customers accordingly.

 In Gorgias, we have two ticket statuses: Open and Closed.

 The story behind ticket status is that it helps your team keep track of open cases.
-You can always know how many tickets you currently have opened and how many customers are waiting for your response.
+You'll always know how many tickets you currently have opened and how many customers are waiting for your response.

 - If a ticket is opened, it means that the last message in that ticket should be from your customer.

 - If a ticket is closed, it means that the last message in that ticket should be from you or one of your agents.